 We have previously written about the benefits of preventive maintenance vs. corrective maintenance and hotel maintenance is a great example of an operation that benefits tremendously from a focus on prevention.

-If you have hundreds of people using your pool every day, water quality becomes a key concern.
+If you have dozens of people using your pool every day, water quality becomes a key concern.
 Due to the high health risks involved in failing to properly organise and implement a cleaning routine, having a strong pool maintenance schedule is of top priority for staff at hotels.

 Bottom line, regular and efficient pool maintenance saves hotels from unpredictable costs and ensures a positive customer experience.